-macOS & Windows - VPN Kill Switch [IPBurger]
+macOS Windows Android - VPN Kill Switch [IPBurger]

 There is a high risk of suspensions on stealth accounts, if you real IP is ever revealed to them.
 That's why we use a dedicated IP provided by a VPN service, such as IPBurger.